 On August 20, 2007, the ERISA class action lawsuit of Harris v.
 Amgen Inc., et al., was filed in the California Central District Court and named Amgen Inc., Kevin W. Sharer, Frank J. Biondi, Jr., Jerry Choate, Frank C. Herringer, Gilbert S. Omenn, David Baltimore, Judith C. Pelham, Frederick W. Gluck, Leonard D. Schaeffer, Jacqueline Allred, Raul Cermeno, Jackie Crouse, Lori Johnston, Michael Kelly and Charles Bell as defendants.
-Plaintiffs claim that Amgen and the individual defendants breached their fiduciary duties by failing to inform current and former employees who participated in the Amgen Retirement and Savings Plan and the Retirement and Savings Plan for Amgen Manufacturing Limited of the alleged off-label promotion of both Aranesp® and EPOGEN® while a number of studies allegedly demonstrated safety concerns in patients using ESAs.
+Plaintiffs claim that Amgen and the individual defendants breached their fiduciary duties by failing to inform current and former employees who participated in the Amgen Retirement and Savings Plan and the Retirement and Savings Plan for Amgen Manufacturing Limited of the alleged off-label promotion of both Aranesp ® and EPOGEN® while a number of studies allegedly demonstrated safety concerns in patients using ESAs.
 On February 4, 2008, the California Central District Court dismissed the complaint with prejudice as to plaintiff Harris, who had filed claims against Amgen Inc. The claims alleged by the second plaintiff, Ramos, were also dismissed but the court granted the plaintiff leave to amend his complaint.
 On February 1, 2008, the plaintiffs appealed the decision by the California Central District Court to dismiss the claims of both plaintiffs Harris and Ramos to the Ninth Circuit Court.
 On May 19, 2008, plaintiff Ramos in the Harris v.
 Amgen Inc., et al., action filed another lawsuit captioned Ramos v.
 Amgen Inc., et al., in the California Central District Court.
 The lawsuit is another ERISA class action.
 The Ramos v.
-Amgen Inc., et al., matter names the same defendants in the Harris v.
 Amgen Inc., et al., matter plus four new defendants: Amgen Manufacturing Limited, Richard Nanula, Dennis Fenton and the Fiduciary Committee.
 On July 14, 2009, the Ninth Circuit Court reversed the California Central District Court's decision in the Harris matter and remanded the case back to the California Central District Court.
 In the meantime, a third ERISA class action was filed by Don Hanks on June 2, 2009 in the California Central District Court alleging the same ERISA violations as in the Harris and Ramos lawsuits.

 On August 10, 2009, the Harris, Ramos and Hanks matters were consolidated by the California Central District Court into one action captioned Harris, et. al. v.
 Amgen Inc. On October 13, 2009, the California Central District Court granted plaintiffs Harris' and Ramos' motion to be appointed interim co-lead counsel.
 Plaintiffs filed an amended complaint on November 11, 2009 and added two additional plaintiffs, Jorge Torres and Albert Cappa.
 Amgen filed a motion to dismiss the amended/consolidated complaint, and on March 2, 2010, the California Central District Court dismissed the entire lawsuit without prejudice.
 Plaintiffs filed an amended complaint on March 23, 2010.
 Amgen then filed another motion to dismiss on April 20, 2010.
 On June 16, 2010, the California Central District Court entered an order dismissing the entire lawsuit with prejudice.
 On June 24, 2010, the plaintiffs filed a notice of appeal with the Ninth Circuit Court.
 On June 4, 2013, the Ninth Circuit Court reversed the decision of the California Central District Court and remanded the case back to the California Central District Court for further proceedings.
-On June 18, 2013, Amgen petitioned the Ninth Circuit Court for rehearing and/or rehearing en banc.
-The Ninth Circuit Court issued an amended opinion and denied Amgen's petition for rehearing and rehearing en banc on October 23, 2013.
-Amgen moved for a stay of the mandate which the Ninth Circuit Court granted on November 5, 2013.
+On June 18, 2013, Amgen petitioned the Ninth Circuit Court for rehearing and/or tobbe constant to the Ninth Circuit Court for rehearing and/or tobbe constant of the mandate which the Ninth Circuit Court granted on November 5, 2013.
 A petition for certiorari was filed with the U.S. Supreme Court on January 21, 2014.